Older Adults Walks

 This 2-mile/3.2 kilometer hike on close-in open space in South Boulder offers great views and lots of room for physical distancing.

 Boulder is a place where walking is both desirable and enjoyable.
-GO Boulder’s Boulder Walks program aims to celebrate and encourage walking as a travel choice for residents and employees.
+The City of Boulder's Boulder Walks program aims to celebrate and encourage walking as a travel choice for residents and employees.
 Why?
 Because walking not only supports whole-health outcomes, it also encourages a sense of connection to places and to people.

-GO Boulder’s Boulder Walks program was initiated in summer 2013 as a part of the 2012-2014 Transportation Master Plan (TMP) update.
+Boulder Walks began in summer 2013 as a part of the 2012-2014 Transportation Master Plan (TMP) update.
 In 2013 and 2014, Boulder Walks consisted of a series of walkabouts and walk audits with Boulder community members in neighborhoods across the city.
 In 2015, the program expanded to a series of community-based walks and walk audits.